phidatahq/phidata/README.md

 ## Create workspace

 **Workspace** is the directory containing the code for your data platform.
 It is version controlled using git and shared by your team.
-Data is a team sport and **code is the best way to collaborate**.

 Run `phi ws init` to create a new workspace in the current directory.
-This will create a default scaffolding based on a blueprint.
-Press enter for defaults and create a workspace using the `aws` template.
+Press enter to create a default workspace using the `aws` blueprint.

 ```shell
 phi ws init